briancldo/RoamingRuby/README.md

 # RoamingRuby
 This game was made in Unity and followed this tutorial: https://learn.unity.com/project/ruby-s-2d-rpg?start=true

+To play, simply download and run the executable.

-The executable game is in the "RoamingRuby_Build" folder.
+NOTE: The game may be fullscreened.
+To exit the game while it is in fullscreen mode, hit the Alt+F4 keys.